 - MO&O clarifying licensees' responsibilities in complying with the NHPA.

-The Commission has entered into two Nationwide Programmatic Agreements (NPAs) with the Advisory Council on Historic Preservation (ACHP), which is the agency that oversees NHPA implementation, and the National Conference of State Historic Preservation Officers (NCSHPO) on the Section 106 process for new tower construction and collocation of communications equipment on existing tower structures.
+The Commission has entered into two Nationwide Programmatic Agreements (NPAs) with the Advisory Council on Historic Preservation (ACHP) and the National Conference of State Historic Preservation Officers (NCSHPO).
+ACHP oversees NHPA implementation, and NCSHPO represents the State Historic Preservation Officers.
+These NPAs describe the Commmission’s Section 106 processes for new tower construction and collocation of communications equipment on existing structures.
+In 2016, the ACHP approved the First Amendment to the Collocation Agreement.

 The NPA requires that project proponents use the FCC Form 620 (new towers) and FCC Form 621 (collocations), which are available on the FCC Forms Page.
 The Form 620 and Form 621 must be completed by qualified individuals as stated on the forms.
 These forms are submitted directly to the SHPO and are not sent to the FCC unless requested by the FCC.
 Project proponents are encouraged to complete the Form 620 and Form 621 using the E106 system as the forms are easier to complete and the system contains internal checkpoints to ensure that they are complete and accurate.
 Using the E106 system facilitates FCC access to answer questions or address issues during the Section 106 process.
 Prior to submitting, the applicant must confirm whether the specific SHPO utilizes E-106 for Section 106 reviews and determine their preferred submittal procedures.
 Many SHPOs are required by state law to maintain hard copies.